 The safety of our staff, volunteers and visitors is our priority.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Knightshayes is still a working estate and has livestock in the fields.
-Please keep your dog on a short lead if your walking through these fields.
+Please keep your dog on a short lead if you're walking through these fields.

 The route through the garden is free-flow and the circular path is hard standing, however it is steep in some areas.

-We are sorry but we are unable to offer our mobility scooters or buggy service at this time.
+We're sorry but we are unable to offer our buggy service at this time.